Chess in Wyoming: History

 On May 7, 2022, Jackson Hole Classical Academy held its first scholastic chess tournament in five years.
 This tournament would qualify four students to compete in the national tournament over the summer.
 The students who qualified would attend the school's week-long chess camp.
 Regarding this tournament, a virtual chess coach from Los Angeles for students from the school stated:I went back in, in preparation for this, this chapter we're having and looked at the different tournaments that scholastic tournaments that had been held in Wyoming over the last 20 years and they were few and far between.
 Usually when they were held, they had more kids from Colorado than they did from Wyoming, and I couldn't find any of them that had over eight kids from Wyoming that were represented at one of the tournaments.During summer 2022, the Riverton Chess Club was established.
 The club began meeting on Wednesdays at the Central Wyoming College Library.

 On February 11, 2023, Worland Middle School hosted the community's first chess tournament in years.

+The University of Wyoming has a chess club that meets weekly in the Skylight Lounge of the Student Union.
+The club began hosting the annual Laramie Open Chess Tournament in spring 2024.

 In June 2025, Kamari Barth became the first Wyomingite to compete in the national invitation-only Susan Polgar tournament at Webster University in St. Louis.
 Barth's trip was sponsored by the Sheridan Chess Association.

+Jackson Hole Classical Academy opened a new campus during the 2025-26 school year.
+The campus includes a dedicated chess room, and chess is part of the curriculum for students in grades 3 through 5.

+On November 19, 2025, Jackson Hole News&Guide featured Chess Night, a Jackson chess club, in an article.
+The club, founded by Chris von Strasser, meets weekly from 6 to 8 p.m. at the Center for the Arts.
+Von Strasser founded the club to provide an over-the-board alternative to online chess matches.
+Chess Night had sparse attendance over the course of its first two meetings, though von Strasser remained optimistic regarding future attendance prospects.